gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/cicd-getting-started-with-ci-cd-for-jira-gij-cloud.md

 **Example syntax:**<br>
 `buildState` ~ successful<br>
-Show all issues where the latest build was successful
+Shows all issues where the latest build was successful

 &nbsp;